ayoubelmhamdi/typst-phd-AI-Medical/main.typ

 === Loading individual CT scans

 We need to understand how to load and understand CT scan data, which is usually stored in a DICOM file format.
 The MetaIO format is suggested for easier use, and the Python SimpleITK library can be used to convert it to a NumPy array.
-Each CT scan is uniquely identified by a series instance UID.
 The Hounsfield Unit (HU) scale is used to measure CT scan voxel density, with air at -1000 HU, water at 0 HU, and bone at least 1000 HU.

 === Data Ranges and Model Inputs